H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/component/storageclasses/aws/README.md

 8. `gp3`: Provisions non-encrypted gp3 volumes with the `Delete` reclaim policy.

 These StorageClasses cover both gp2 and gp3 volume types, with options for encryption and different reclaim policies (`Retain` and `Delete`).

+> [!NOTE]
+> Make sure the CSI Driver for AWS EBS is installed via add-ons before applying these StorageClasses.